numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 The authors would like to thank Raymond Ros, Steffen Finck, Marc Schoenauer,
 Petr Posik and Dejan Tušar for their many invaluable contributions to this work.

-The authors also acknowledge support by the grant ANR-12-MONU-0009 (NumBBO) of the French National Research Agency.
+This work was support by the grant ANR-12-MONU-0009 (NumBBO) of the French National Research Agency.